 - thyroid ailment

-Certain types of infections that can cause high ESR results are bone infection, heart infections, rheumatic fever, skin infection, systemic infections, and tuberculosis.
-(5)
+Certain infections that can cause high ESR results are bone, heart, rheumatic fever, skin, systemic, and tuberculosis.

 Causes of Low ESR in Blood test results